 The fischer group of companies is economically successful and has great potential for the future.
-The long-term success of the company is safeguarded by the sustainable generation of profits in five company areas.
+The long-term success of the company is safeguarded by the sustainable generation of profits in four company areas (BS, fischertechnik, Consulting, ES).
 At the same time, these secure jobs in the region.
 In addition to growing its revenue, the number of fischer employees continues to grow worldwide.
-Ongoing, healthy revenue growth enables extensive investments in training and the creation of more jobs, among other things.
+Ongoing, healthy revenue growth enables extensive investments in training, among other things.